antoniablair/strapi-artwork/README.md

 you can set up MYSQL or PostgreSQL for production.

 If running in development mode, visit localhost:1337/admin and you will be prompted to create an initial administrator user.
-You should now be able to login to an admin panel.
+You should now be able to login to an admin panel at localhost:1337/admin .

 Go into Roles & Permissions and select Public.
 This is where you can change which users have access to which API endpoints, or make API endpoints public.